HumanSignal/label-studio/docs/source/guide/ml.md

 ## Quickstart

 Get started with a machine learning (ML) backend with Label Studio.
 You need to start both the machine learning backend and Label Studio to start labeling.
-You can review examples in the [`label-studio-ml/examples` section of the repository](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples).
+You can review examples in the [`label-studio-ml/examples` section of LS ML backend repository](https://github.com/heartexlabs/label-studio-ml-backend/tree/master/label_studio_ml/examples).

 Follow these steps to set up an example text classifier ML backend with Label Studio: